jurkron/ds-nanodegree-project-2/README.md

     disaster_categories.csv - contains categories for the messages process_data.py - python script with the ETL pipeline

+#### models

+    train_classifier.py - script with the nlp pipeline to build the machine learning model
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.